ssmirr/appdev-chapters/pundit.md

 ## Just plain ol' Ruby

-Since policies are just POROs, we can bring all our Ruby skills to bear: inheritance, modules, aliasing / delegating methods, etc.
+Since policies are just POROs, we can bring all our Ruby skills to bear: inheritance, [aliasing](https://medium.com/rubycademy/alias-in-ruby-bf89be245f69){:target="_blank"}, etc.

 To start with, we can run the generator `rails g pundit:install` for a good starting point policy to inherit from.
 Take a look and see what you think.